 I’ve used both Mac OS and Windows every week for the last decade, but eight years ago Linux became my operating system of choice.
 What was so appealing about an operating system that was often difficult to use and featured an unpolished desktop experience?

-Windows offers an incredibly diverse variety of commercial and free software; the ecosystem is rich and there is lots of potential to find software that perfectly suites your needs.
+Windows offers an incredibly diverse variety of commercial and free software; the ecosystem is rich and there are lots of potentials to find software that perfectly suits your needs.
 Both OS X and Linux also have a great software selection available to them, but there aren’t 50+ different kinds for each type of software.
-You’re for the most part limited compared to Windows, and will often have to make due with a lesser option.
+You’re for the most part limited compared to Windows, and will often have to make do with a lesser option.

 I don’t dislike OS X nor Windows, the platforms make interesting innovations and have thriving ecosystems.
 However, it’s getting harder and harder to ignore that both platforms are constantly pushing for more and more control at the expense of user freedoms.
 Apple and Microsoft’s attempts at making Mac App Store and Windows Store the go-to-place for software, makes complete sense from a business perspective and it’s a great way to bolt-on a top-down security model to keep their users safe from themselves and attackers.
 It’s telling that none of my favorite programs are available in the Windows Store.
 Their functionality simply can’t be created using the limited set of programming interfaces that are allowed in the Store.